rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-2.md

 ~~~~ JSON
 {::include examples/yang/notifications/on-change-multi-delete.json}
 ~~~~
-{: align="left" sourcecode-name="on-change-multi-delete-msg.json" title="Example YANG Push Lite on-change delete message"}
+{: align="left" sourcecode-name="on-change-multi-delete-msg.json" title="Example YANG Push v2 on-change delete message"}

 ## NETCONF Dynamic Subscription RPC examples

-The examples in this section illustrate NETCONF RPCs for establishing and deleting dynamic subscriptions using Yang Push Lite.
+The examples in this section illustrate NETCONF RPCs for establishing and deleting dynamic subscriptions using YANG Push v2.
 The examples include one successfully establishing a subscription, and a second to illustrate how errors are returned if a request to establish the subscription fails.
 Examples of the *update* and subscription lifecycle notifications have been given in the previous section.

 ### Successful periodic subscription